AI for Lawyers

 2. Client Intake & Screening

-OpenClaw handles initial client inquiries via WhatsApp, email, or web chat.
+Claude Code handles initial client inquiries via any channel you connect through MCP — email, web chat, or messaging apps.
 It asks qualifying questions, checks for conflicts of interest against your client list, collects key facts, and sends you a structured intake summary — so you only spend time on cases worth taking.

 Time saved: 3–5 hours/week